 Google’s VDI solution is clearly developed and marketed as throwaway temporary virtual desktop clients designed to perform QA testing on software products.

 Other than that, either Windows Virtual Desktop or AWS WorkSpaces are suitable for remote working and endpoint security in this scenario.

 We have only scratched the surface of remote working and endpoint security here.
 This overview is NOT intended as an exhaustive or ultimate guide to endpoint security.
 We have heavily generalised to illustrate possible ways of how rolling out remote working solutions may benefit you in the long run.

 For a more complete and in-depth analysis of your requirements, and how we can help you make the most of a remote working solution, contact our award-winning and ISO 27001 and Cyber Essentials Plus certified solution architects here.
-We can offer a free consultation to sense-check the systems you have set up and give you peace of mind that at least on one aspect of your business, you have it covered.
+We offer a free consultation to sense-check your remote working setup and offer peace of mind.
 Book a call with us today.

-If this is something you would like to find out more about, then follow this link to see how our VDI services means you have access to full time support, 24/7 saving you money on costs and ensuring all endpoints are secured.
+If this is something you would like to find out more about, then follow this link to see how our VDI services mean you have access to full-time support, 24/7 saving you money on costs and ensuring all endpoints are secured.